Documentation

 API Features

-East) in order to reduce end-user latency.
-The API can consume millions of daily
+US East, Singapore) to minimize end-user latency.
+The API can handle millions of daily requests

-- Accuracy: The only really trustful IP Address data is WHOIS data that originates from
+- Accuracy: The most reliable IP Address data comes from WHOIS data provided by Regional

-Registries such as RIPE NCC or ARIN.
-Therefore, ipapi.is follows a
+Internet Registries like RIPE NCC or ARIN.
+Consequently, ipapi.is

 is_datacenter

-- Always updated: The API database is automatically updated at least once per week.
+- Always Updated: The API database is automatically updated at least weekly.

-- ASN support: The API provides autonomous system information for each looked up IP
+- ASN Support: The API provides autonomous system information for each IP address

-- Company Support: The API provides organizational information for each looked up IP
+- Company Support: The API offers organizational information for each IP address looked

-- Bulk IP Lookups: You can query up to 100 IP addresses per API call.
+- Bulk IP Lookups: Query up to 100 IP addresses per API call.

-- Offline API Usage (Download): You can download the full ipapi.is package and host it in your own infrastructure.
-See the pricing
+- Offline API Usage (Download): Download the complete ipapi.is package and host it on your own infrastructure.
+Visit the pricing page for more details.

 #